AO-StreetArt/CLyman/README.md

 `./lyman`

 The properties file, lyman.properties can be edited in any text editor.
+The Logging Configuration File can be edited similarly, and the documentation for this can be found [here] (http://log4cpp.sourceforge.net/api/classlog4cpp_1_1PropertyConfigurator.html).

 Below you can find a summary of the options:

 ### Configuration